 Students may declare majors at any time prior to the completion of 16 course units if they have reached a decision and program entrance requirements are met.
 However, after earning 16 course units, students are required to declare a major by registering with the chair of the chosen department or program area.
 Upon declaration, the chair gives written notice to the Office of Records and Registration and assigns the student an advisor within the major.
 Students proceed according to the requirements of the Bulletin in effect at the time of their formal declaration.
-If changing majors, students must meet any new requirements of the Bulletin in effect at the time of the change, subject to such exceptions in favor of the earlier Bulletin as the chair of the major program and the appropriate dean may approve.
+If changing majors, students must meet any new requirements of the Bulletin in effect at the time of the earlier Bulletin as the chair of the major program and the appropriate dean may approve.
 Only enrolled, degree-seeking students may declare majors.
 If a major is changed, the new major(s) must be officially declared before the deadline for applying for graduation in a given term.